JustAppSec

 Back to news

-@fastify/middie patches path normalization auth bypass in path-scoped middleware (CVE-2026-2880)
+Fastify middie patches path normalization auth bypass

 What happened

+@fastify/middie is a Fastify plugin that adds Express-compatible middleware support to the Fastify web framework for Node.js.
 A security advisory for @fastify/middie describes an improper path normalization issue where middleware path matching can disagree with Fastify/find-my-way route normalization.
 When these differ, path-scoped middleware (e.g., app.use('/secret', auth)) may be skipped while the request is still routed to a protected handler.

 Who is impacted